Documentation

 Automatic Proxy

 We're injecting code automatically in the preview to proxy localhost:3000 and similar requests coming from the preview (e.g. your frontend code) to the right hostname.
-You can learn more about that here (opens in a new tab).
+You can learn more about that in the Preview (opens in a new tab) page.

 Generating preview URLs